A man wearing a white t-shirt with a World Vision logo faces a building that has been reduced to rubble.

 Two young girls smile at each other as they stand in a grass field with a bicycle.

-Families in much of the world find themselves in increasingly precarious situations, yet more vulnerable to environmental and political shocks.
-This reality only deepens World Vision's commitment to providing emergency relief for children and families in crisis.
+Families in much of the world are finding themselves in increasingly precarious situations, yet more vulnerable to environmental and political shocks.
+In 2022, the Sustainable Development Goals Report warned that cascading and interconnected crises are now putting the 2030 Agenda for Sustainable Development in grave danger.
+This only deepens our commitment to providing assistance for children and families in crisis.

 Humanitarian emergencies result from many kinds of situations—from environmental disasters like drought or earthquakes to political conflicts that drive people from their homes.
 These crises can build slowly over time or strike suddenly and unexpectedly.

 Our emergency response efforts prioritize saving lives in the short term, while working with communities to help them rebuild when immediate threats have passed.
-In all things, we keep girls and boys at the centre of our plans, concentrating on their physical and emotional safety and wellbeing—and this focus on children often sets us apart.
+We keep girls and boys at the centre of our plans, concentrating on their physical and emotional safety and wellbeing—and this focus on children often sets us apart.

 World Vision uses four categories as we assess emergencies and plan our responses.

-• Chronic Emergencies & Fragile Contexts - SUSTAINED HUMANITARIAN RESPONSES are emergency responses that have been running for 24 months, and are projected to continue for at least another year.
+• SUSTAINED HUMANITARIAN RESPONSES (Chronic Emergencies and Fragile Contexts) are emergency responses that have been running for 24 months, and are projected to continue for at least another year.

 ...